Instructing TrueType Glyphs

 Having all controlled glyph features assume the same dimensions might be an advantage for certain fonts at very small grid sizes.
 The single_width_value is used when the absolute difference between the single_width_value and the original value is smaller than this single_width_cut_in.

 The default value for the single_width_cut_in is zero.
 In effect, this means that the default is ignore this cut_in value.
-Like the control_value_cut_in, the single_width_cut_in only applies to the indirect instructions.

 The single_width_value is used when the difference between the Control Value Table and the single_width_value is less than the single_width_cut_in.
 For example, if the single_width_value were set to 2 pixels, features meeting the single_width_cut_in test would be regularized to be 2 pixels wide.